Renan0211/open-banking-back-end/README.md

 # Open Banking Back-end
 ## Welcome! :grin:
 This project is a technical challenge for a selective process, so this documentation is made with the people that will be evaluating me in mind.
 But if you are just curious go ahead!
 You are also welcome here and I would love your feedback as well if you want to contact me!

+And please, if you want more details about the logic and the process of how i developed it, look at the commit history.

+You can see the front-end part of this project [here](https://github.com/Renan0211/open-banking-front-end)

 ## Summary
 - [Stack](#stack)